patricksavalle/devops-project-template/content/project-plan.md

 - platform
 - general approach

 ## Best Practices

 - [ ] Never go dark, never assume, include appropriate stakeholders in all phases of the project

-- [ ] Make communication and collaboration available to all stakeholders
+- [ ] Make project communication and collaboration available to all stakeholders

 - [ ] Use [POC](#proof-of-concept)'s to test the riskiest assumptions ([RAT](#rats)) first with the least amount of effort possible